 Despite high gold prices, I believe most investors expect inflation to be low.
 But who knows?
 We’ve had 40 years with benign inflation.
 Inflation has been subdued or falling since the early 1980s.
 Most investors have long forgotten what inflation is and what a destructive force it is.
 I expect stocks to somewhat keep up with inflation in a rising CPI scenario, but the stagflation in the 70s made stock market return pretty modest.

 Is Japan relevant?

 Japan has already suffered two decades with both low rates and growth.
-It’s hard to tell if Japan bears any relevance to the rest of the world, but if you believe so, press this link to read about their returns on the different asset classes since 1999.
+It’s hard to tell if Japan is relevant to the rest of the world, but if you believe so, press this link to read about their returns on the different asset classes since 1999.

 Earnings growth (conclusion):

-All the factors mentioned above has the potential of lowering the future returns.
+All the factors mentioned above have the potential to lower the future returns.
 But what kind of returns can we expect?
 According to this site the EPS growth in S&P 500 has averaged about 5% since 1990.
-By using the late John Bogle’s very simple formula of calculating future returns, we can play with some numbers:
+By using the late John Bogle’s very simple formula for calculating future returns, we can play with some numbers:

 1.93% (current dividend yield) + 5% (earnings growth) – 1% (multiple contraction) = 5.93%.

 (This article was published on the 28th of July 2020.)